 Total room revenue formula

 Given the limited abilities of building strategies based on RevPAR, a new metric has made its way into the industry.
 Total revenue per available room (TrevPAR) takes a more meaningful look at the profitability of the hotel by taking into account the total revenue of the property including the bar, room service, breakfast etc. It is calculated by dividing total revenue by the number of available rooms.
-Read more about the difference between TrevPAR & RevPAR here.

 Given you have the capability to accurately measure your pricing and revenue data, TrevPAR will give you many more options in how to conduct your revenue management strategy.
+You can:

-- Analyse the geography of your guests – Was the TrevPAR higher or lower depending on the demographic that was staying in a particular month?
+Was the TrevPAR higher or lower depending on the demographic that was staying in a particular month?
 If, for example, TrevPAR increased with greater numbers of guests from Europe, or more specifically a country in Europe like Switzerland, you can target to increase the share from that market.
 Did the increase come from your rooms or amenities?

-- Analyse other segments – As with the geography, you might look at what is influencing increased revenue and how to capitalise on it.
+As with the geography, you might look at what is influencing increased revenue and how to capitalise on it.
 Could it be that women produce more revenue than men, or families more than other leisure groups?

-- Analyse the performance of amenities – Was TrevPAR up in summer?
+Was TrevPAR up in summer?
 Perhaps it’s because you have an outstanding pool area.
 Was it up in winter?
 Maybe your heated spa is attracting more guests.

-- Be more accurate with pricing – By taking in the big picture, you can be informed about how much you need to be selling your rooms for and how this should change throughout the seasons.
+By taking in the big picture, you can be informed about how much you need to be selling your rooms for and how this should change throughout the seasons.

 Common room revenue pitfalls